RIP LIBOR: How to Prepare for SOFR

 Dynamic CSA with “break the glass” component: Static CSA with the potential of an additional spread during periods of credit stress.

-While AARC has selected SOFR as the alternative or backup rate for the USD LIBOR, market participants across the globe are working to develop potential substitutes for all LIBOR currencies.
+While ARRC has selected SOFR as the alternative or backup rate for the USD LIBOR, market participants across the globe are working to develop potential substitutes for all LIBOR currencies.
 Fundamental differences between these rates create new challenges for financial institutions, who will have to coordinate across jurisdictions for multicurrency contracts.

 Exhibit B: ‘Fallback’ or Alternative Rates: